 - First Episode Psychosis IOP | Edina

-- Led by Dr. Suzanne Jasberg, the First Episode Psychosis Clinic focuses on the early assessment and treatment of people experiencing their first episode of psychosis.
+- The First Episode Psychosis Clinic focuses on the early assessment and treatment of people experiencing their first episode of psychosis.

 - Psychotic symptoms can be caused by multiple different etiologies and are treatable.

-- This online program utilizes evidence-based practices to treat symptoms in young adults experiencing difficulty transitioning into their next stages of life.
+This program utilizes evidence-based practices to treat symptoms in young adults experiencing difficulty transitioning into their next stages of life.

 - This Adapted DBT approach will benefit those with suicidality, self-injurious behavior, emotional dysregulation, mood swings, and/or struggles with interpersonal relationships, but do not demonstrate a need for 24 hour hour phone counseling options.